 Dear Mail, It’s nearly 100 degrees here today, which seems appropriate, since I’m pretty steamed.
 You’re 5-years-old now and I’m starting to think it’s time for you to finally grow up and give me the mobile mail experience I deserve.
 Your developers at Apple are saying they’re about to deliver to me an “even better email experience.”
 Unfortunately, I’ve heard this before.
 In 2011 and in 2010 too.
 And don’t get me started on those modest updates from 2008 and 2009.
 Copy and paste?
 So kind of you to give me that feature, which should have arrived much earlier.
 Last year, you finally gave me the ability to use rich formatting when composing an email.
 And yes, I was pretty impressed with the ability to flag emails.Click here to read the entire letter.

 - Apple Requiring Censorship Of Personals Section In All Craigslist Apps by A.T.
 Faust III looks at Apple's latest censorship move.

 - Music Magazine The FADER Launches App On Spotify’s Desktop Streaming Service by Brent Dirks introduces us to The FADER, a new magazine app.

 - Apple Launches Its Employee Discount Program: $500 Off Macs, $250 Off iPads by Joe White explains the new benefits Apple employees are now getting.

 - Apple Makes Session Videos For WWDC '12 Available Online For Registered Developers also by Joe White looks at the WWDC videos now available online to developers.

+Finally,Here's a very dated video for your viewing enjoyment.
 The AppAdvice Week In Review is published each weekend.